 AASB 119 Employee Benefits requires the use of the yield on long-term Commonwealth Government bonds as the discount rate in the measurement of the long service leave liability.
-The yield on long-term Commonwealth Government bonds for 2022 is 3.5% (2021: 1.25%)
+The yield on long-term Commonwealth Government bonds has increased from 2022 (3.5%) to 2023 4.0%.

-The net financial effect of the changes to the actuarial assumption in the current financial year is a decrease in the long service leave liability of \$38 000 and employee benefits expense of \$38 000.
+The net financial effect of the changes to the actuarial assumption in the current financial year is a decrease in the long service leave liability of \$13 000 and employee benefits expense of \$13 000.

-The salary inflation rate applied in the actuarial assessment performed by DTF remained at 2.5% for the long service leave liability.
+The salary inflation rate applied in the actuarial assessment performed by DTF for the long service leave liability is 3.5% (2022 2.5%).